 Sermon in the City includes 7 focused times of reading and prayer through the Sermon on the Mount and is written as a script for easy accessibility.
 This could be used in your weekly programming as you lead your junior or high school students through the readings, but best in a small group setting used by multiple youth leaders!

 It includes four lessons with graphics, a countdown bumper video, and customizable slides to make it your own.
 The optional fifth week is a bonus celebration!
 This lesson includes the Open film, game graphics, and lesson graphics.
-Open curriculum could be used in your weekly programming or in small groups with your junior high or high school students.
+Open curriculum could be used in your weekly programming or in small groups with your junior high students.